bafg-bund/ntsworkflow/README.md

 After loading the package with `library(ntsworkflow)`, You can find documentation by typing `browseVignettes("ntsworkflow")`.

-## Known bugs

-When peak-picking multiple samples, if the first sample is marked as a blank the app will hang with an out-of-bounds index error.
-To avoid this do not mark samples as blanks until after the peak-picking is complete.

 ## License

 Copyright 2025 Bundesanstalt für Gewässerkunde (Federal Institute of